 218 black rhino have been moved to these project sites.

-There are approximately 90 surviving calves on project sites to date.
+There are more than 100 surviving calves on project sites to date.

 Project sites cover more than 310 000 hectares in South Africa.

 Six of the 13 sites have community involvement.

 Black rhino are a flagship species.
 Because of BRREP’s work, many landowners have consolidated smaller pieces of habitat into more ecologically viable blocks.
 Other critically endangered species which need large areas of land, such as wild dog, vultures and cheetah, also benefit.